-All bike hires include safety helmets (which are compulsory for all cycle riders in New Zealand), baskets and/or backpacks (for your provisions), and visibility flags (to enhance visibility on the road).
+All bike hires include safety helmets (which are compulsory for all cycle riders in New Zealand) and come with baskets and/or backpacks (for your provisions).

 All bikes are fitted with stands and there are facilities at the wineries for cycle parking in bike racks.